Curriculum Guide · Courses

 This course is an introduction to arrangements designed to accumulate income for retirement purposes.
 It focuses on broad-based, tax qualified arrangements, although considerable attention is paid to individual retirement arrangements, "non-qualified" plans for certain highly compensated employees, and certain specialized types of plans, such as 401(k) plans.
 The focus of the course is to gain a basic understanding of the applicable Code and ERISA requirements, as well as the policy considerations underlying these rules.

 Recommended: Taxation I.

-Students may not receive credit for both this course and the graduate course, Retirement Plan Qualification Requirements or the graduate course, Retirement Plans - Design and Taxation.
+Students may not receive credit for both this course and the graduate course, Employee Benefits: Qualified Retirement Plans, the graduate course Retirement Plan Qualification Requirements, or the graduate course, Retirement Plans - Design and Taxation.
 This course may not be applied to the graduate Certificate in Employee Benefits Law.